galkahana/hummus-services-redux/README.md

 With all this in place your site should work no problems.

-Got too many redirects with cloudflare (if you are running on cloudflare), [this](https://support.cloudflare.com/hc/en-us/articles/115000219871-Troubleshooting-redirect-loop-errors-#h_dfa85774-c19f-4f49-b11b-bf9bacf6e831) might be the problem.
+Got too many redirects with Cloudflare (if you are running on Cloudflare)? [this](https://support.cloudflare.com/hc/en-us/articles/115000219871-Troubleshooting-redirect-loop-errors-#h_dfa85774-c19f-4f49-b11b-bf9bacf6e831) might be the solution to your problem.